yongzhongyuan/recipe/README.md

 http://localhost:8080/swagger-ui/index.html

 Remind:
-Please change the database root user password before to launch the Recipe App!
+1) Please change the database root user password before to launch the Recipe App!
+The property file is located in src/main/resources/application.properties